jellyfin-archive/jellyfin-docs/general/administration/building.md

 8. Jellyfin is now available in the default directory, or whichever directory you chose.

-    * Start it from PowerShell
+    * Start it from PowerShell.

         ```powershell
         &"$env:APPDATA\Jellyfin-Server\jellyfin.exe"
         ```

-    * Start it from CMD
+    * Start it from CMD.

         ```cmd
         %APPDATA%\Jellyfin-Server\jellyfin.exe